alfaindev/kongpose/README.md

 # kongpose
-My private config for running kong and konga using docker-compose
+Config for running kong and konga using docker-compose